dual diagnosis intervention support for families

 "A standard rehab can handle this."

 Many rehabs are not equipped for complex dual diagnosis cases.
-We know the difference between a program that adds a counsellor as an afterthought and one that has full psychiatric staffing, medication management, and trauma-informed care baked in.
+We know the difference between a program that adds a counselor as an afterthought and one that has full psychiatric staffing, medication management, and trauma-informed care baked in.

 "They need to get sober before we can diagnose the mental illness."